 On the other hand, a film set can often be a dangerous place to work, depending on what’s being shot.
 On this particular day, there were two accidents: the first – a little slip by an ‘extra’ at the start of a take – didn’t look too serious but, knowing the insurance risks on film-making, the crew made sure he was quickly rushed off to the First Aid tent.
 The second accident was slightly more serious.
 Walter Gotell, known to Bond fans as General Gogol, has to try and stop the ‘defector’ from being gunned down (you’ll have to see the finished film to find out why).
 So, they had a couple of dry-run practices at it before the first take.
 On the first take, though, Walter unfortunately slipped and hit his face on the railway line.
 At first glance, the damage didn’t look too serious and, again, he was also quickly taken off to the First Aid tent.
 Later in the afternoon, however, he came back looking quite shaken.
 We heard that he had had five stitches put into his cheek.

-At one stage, I took some lovely photos of Gotell deep in conversation with Steven Berkoff (General Orlov) as they stood waiting on the train platform, deep in conversation.
+At one stage, I took some lovely photos of Gotell deep in conversation with Steven Berkoff (General Orlov) as they stood waiting on the train platform, clearly using the time to talk about common interests.

 A large crowd had gradually gathered around the shooting location and film camera points as the day progressed (Ferry Meadows is closer to Peterborough, so more people were tending to venture out and watch), and you could tell that the crew and the actors were getting a bit nervous at times about all the noise the onlookers were making.
 There were also a few hair-raising moments when one or two passers-by, coming down the lane and not realising that filming was in progress, nearly walked into the background of sequences.
 Film-making can be a slow and laborious business, though, and, as the day wore on, many of the public began to drift away, much to the relief of dedicated Bond fans like myself.
 By early evening, the light was fading fast and, as the Walter Gotell sequence needed to be shot again on another day, the crew packed everything on to the train for some of the evening and night-time shots at a more quiet and secluded location a little further down the line, involving Bond leaping off the train and having knives thrown at him.
 Naturally, I and a few others followed the train and crew!
 The scenes the First Unit shot are to be married with shots the Second Unit will shoot in a few weeks time.